TobiasFuellmich/Raspberry-mjpeg-cam/README.md

 If you not just want to stream locally you should change passwords.
 Therefor look at the beginning of index.php, line 39 of index.php and line 12 python3_wsserver.py.lock and maybe hash line 39 of index.php and line 12 python3_wsserver.py.lock.

+7. Copy Files

+Copy all files to /var/www/
+Dont forget to change permisions of all files in /var/www/ to www-data:www-data

+8. Reboot